DimitriPalmer22/Studio-Docs/Projects/Summer Project/Level Design/08-14 LD Philosophy Shift.md

 - When is it safe for the player to attack?
 - Where is the most optimal position to engage the enemies?

-##### What Can Happen That is Outside of the Player's Control?
+##### What Can Happen That is "Outside of the Player's Control"?
-- Enemies suddenly spawn
+- Enemies suddenly spawn behind the player without warning
+- Enemies suddenly attack the player without warning
+- Enemies can attack the player from off-screen with little indication
+- The player gets stuck on a piece of the level while moving

 #### Making the Levels More Gameplay Interesting
 -